cerb/cerb.github.io/_guides/automations/interaction.worker/dmarc-reports.md

 ---
 title: Parse and visualize DMARC report email attachments
 excerpt: In this guide we’ll demonstrate how to read a DMARC report file attachment and display its contents.
 As a bonus, we’ll use the ipstack API to geolocate the IPs found in the report and display them on a world map.
-social_image_url: /assets/images/guides/automations/worker-interactions/dmarc-reports/ip-lookup.png
+social_image_url: /assets/images/guides/automations/interaction.worker/dmarc-reports/ip-lookup.png
 layout: integration
 topic: Automations
-subtopic: Worker Interactions
+subtopic: interaction.worker
+redirect_from:
+  - /guides/automations/dmarc-reports/
 jumbotron:
   title: Parse and visualize DMARC report email attachments
   tagline: ""